We sailed into the harbor of Nha Trang, Vietnam this morning at 8:00.

 Basically we covered almost all areas of the ship.
 The head of each department conducted the tour for that aspect of the ship.
 The chief engineer showed us the engine room.
 That was also very interesting.
 The ship burns about one million dollars of fuel every 8 or 9 days on average.
 He probably has the hardest job on the ship.
 He seems to be responsible for just about everything.
 Producing the electricity, making fresh water from the sea water, repairing and maintaining absolutely everything on the ship and much more.

 The tour continued through the galley where we saw them preparing all the food.
 The laundry where they do several tons of laundry each day.
 The print shop where they print the ship's daily newspaper.
 The photo lab where they print about 25,000 pictures every seven days.
-Back stage where they showed us how the production shows are put on.
 It was a very interesting tour.

 We were not allowed to take pictures on the tour.
-But the ships photographer took pictures of us in each department.
-On the bridge we had our picture with the Captain.
+But the ships photographer took pictures of us in several departments.
+Those are the pictures I posted above.
 We were also given some gifts.
 One was a very nice terry cloth robe.
 But it weighs a ton.
 My luggage is already over weight.
 The airline will probably charge me a fortune assuming I can even fit in my luggage.

 Will send a report from Singapore tomorrow.